 If the file is deleted from the End User Recycle Bin, it is sent to the Site Collection Recycle Bin, where an administrator can restore it or delete it permanently.
 The Site Collection Recycle Bin can be managed only by a SharePoint Administrator.

 To view the content of the Site Collection Recycle Bin:

 - Navigate to Site Actions > Site Settings.

 - Under Site Collection Administration, click the Recycle Bin link.

 This opens the Site Collection Recycle Bin, which has two links in the navigation pane on the left:

-End User Recycle Bin items - Shows contents of all users' Recycle Bins.
-This is still the first level.
+End User Recycle Bin items - shows contents of all End Users Recycle Bins.

 Deleted from end user Recycle Bin - shows contents that was permanently deleted from End Users Recycle Bins.